Meaning of Incoterms in global trade

 In the Carriage and Insurance Paid To or CIP incoterm, the seller is responsible for carrying the carriage or the cargo to the named place and having appropriate insurance for the goods.
 CIP incoterms can be used for any transportation mode.

-This incoterm is similar to the Carriage Paid To (CPT), with the main difference that the seller is responsible for the insurance of the goods for the CIP incoterm.
-Normally this destination includes the air freight or container shipment.
+This incoterm is similar to the Carriage Paid To (CPT), with the main difference being that the seller is responsible for the insurance of the goods for the CIP incoterm.
+Normally this destination includes air freight or container shipment.

 Delivered At Place – DAP